martendevlugt/PyroDB/README.md

 An empty "dataset.db" is included which includes the correct tables and collumns.
 In the thesis compound names originating from research papers containing py-GC/MS analytical data were used as a starting point.
 Chemical data was then retrieved using the "auto_identifier.py" and "identifier.py" scripts.
 Then the chemical data was used with the "epi_input.py" script to prepare for the usage of EPI suite to generate data for the screening level ecotoxicological assessment which was processed with the "epi_processor.py" script.

+The database was created using [DB-browser for SQLite version 3.12.2](https://sqlitebrowser.org/dl/)

 ## Included scripts
 ### [cas_api.py](scripts/cas_api.py)
 Wrapper around the CAS register API, used in the compound identification script but can be ran as a standalone script to retrieve information on a single compound.